anushkaa-star/oss-audit-24BAI10805/README.md

 # Open Source Software Audit - Python
-# OSS Course - Basic Shell Scripting Projects

-Hi! 👋 This repository has simple Bash shell scripts I created for my Open Source Software (OSS) course practicals at college.
+Hellloo!!
+This repository has simple Bash shell scripts I created for my Open Source Software (OSS) course project at college.

 The main goal was to learn:
 - Basic Linux commands